 - Application fees from USD 160 to USD 250

-Application forms: Application forms can be obtained from the website of the institution or from institution’s overseas representative.
+Application forms: Students can submit application forms online.
+Also application forms can be obtained from the website of the institution or from institution’s overseas representative.
 Students will be asked for proof of academic achievement and English proficiency.
 Application should be made within 2 months before the intake date.

 Offer of Place Letter: Following receipt of the application, around 5 to 7 days will be needed to process the application.
 If students are accepted, an Offer of Place letter will be sent to them.
 Full time course details as well as commencement dates and invoice for tuition fees as well as other details will be communicated via the letter.

 Payment Arrangements: Arrangements can be made for the payment of fees and the institution should be requested to issue a receipt following confirmation of payment.
 Large amounts of cash should not be used for fee payment as bank transfers and credit cards are more preferred.
 The next step in the procedure of admission is the Student Pass.
 An institution will apply for approval for a student pass from the Malaysian Immigration Department in Malaysia on their behalf.
 This takes around 7 to 14 days and all documents should be in order.